mjdave/tui/README.md

 }
 ```

-if/else and for statements do not create new scopes, but share the parent scope.
-Inside if/else/for blocks, you may freely access parent values, and all assigned variables belong to the enclosing table/function.
+if/else do not create new scopes, but share the parent scope.
+Inside if/else blocks, you may freely access parent values, and all assigned variables belong to the enclosing table/function.

 ```javascript
 a = 10